Categories

 Where do you even start?

 The good news is that we have all been here before.
-And while exercising alone works for some people, the majority of us need a more structured setting like a group class to achieve desired results.
+And while exercising alone works for some people, the majority of us need a more structured setting, such as a group class, to achieve the desired results.

 Group exercise classes are a great way to receive proper instruction, gain motivation from others and step out of your comfort zone.
 With so many choices, it can be overwhelming to identify the right class to reach your fitness goals.
 Here’s a look at four of the most popular types of workouts.